 After the final deadline, we review all applications within four weeks.
 The admission/rejection letters will be available by August 31 the latest.
 Please do not request status updates prior to this date.
 Note that if you want to apply in the interview track, you have to apply for one of the preliminary review deadlines (see below).
 In other words: Note that the interview track is only available if you apply until June 15.
 It is not available with deadlines after June 15.

 Preliminary Review Deadlines

-To provide timely feedback, we have three preliminary review deadlines (PRDs) on January 15, April 1 and June 15.
+To provide timely feedback, we have two preliminary review deadlines (PRDs) on January 15 and June 15.

-You can submit an application to one (and only one) of the PRDs by submitting before the last PRD deadline (June 15).
+Only in case you have all required proofs and additional qualification documents, you may submit an application to one (and only one) of the PRDs by submitting before the last PRD deadline (June 15).
 The upcoming PRD will be the one you submitted to.
-You can submit to a PRD even if you do not have a UEQ yet.
-You have to provide the latest transcript/marksheet from your school so that we can check that you have a good chance of obtaining a UEQ.

 All applications submitted to a PRD will be reviewed within four weeks after this PRD.
 Depending on the application track you choose and the documents you submit, one of the following will happen:

 |You provide Olympiad certificates that meet our standards||You provide aptitude test results in the top group||You apply in the interview track|

 If your UEQ grade places you in the top group, we will admit you right away.
 You will get a notification within four weeks.(*)